 Notetaking Support Guidelines

-- Pens can audio record lectures and synchronize with the written notes!
+- These pens can audio record lectures and synchronize with the written notes.

-- Provides students a way to take an interactive approach to learning!
+- Provides students with a way to take an interactive approach to learning!

-- Some students prefer to type notes vs. handwriting and may need permission to use their laptop or tablet in class for notetaking purposes.
+Some students prefer to type notes as opposed to taking notes by hand.
+Therefore, permission may be required to use their laptop or tablet in class for notetaking purposes.

 - Students must respond to all SAR email correspondence regarding note taking support requests.
 Failure to respond can delay services.

 - Notes are for students' use only.
 They are not to be duplicated and distributed to others.